-CheriABI imposes an abstract capability on the popular POSIX programming environment [32, 33, 43, 2].
-This work builds upon the CHERI C environment [10], but substantially extends it across a full real-world OS design.
+CheriABI imposes an abstract capability on the popular POSIX programming environment [2, 29, 30, 40].
+This work builds upon the CHERI C environment [9], but substantially extends it across a full real-world OS design.

-In the quest to address the array of memory-safety problems in C code [44], there is a long history of memory-protection research adding bounds checking to C programs.
-The CHERI [55], HardBound [18], and SoftBound [35] research systems add fine-grained memory protection to C. Intel's Memory Protection Extensions [24] provide an example of a commercial hardware implementation of bounds checking - albeit with limited value in many environments due to its fail-open policy.
-The Address Sanitizer framework [41] aims primarily at temporal safety, but provides some protection for dynamic memory allocations, although with significant performance overhead.
-Annotation- and proof-driven systems such as CCured [36, 12], Deputy [11], and Checked C [45] attempt to prevent API misuse (which often results in buffer overflows), prove buffer use correct, and insert checks where such proofs prove intractable.
-Much of this work was inspired by Cyclone's [25] safer (but incompatible) dialect of C. CHERI draws from ideas proposed in the M-Machine [8], particularly object-granularity capabilities protected by in-memory tags (and earlier by PSOS [37]).
-Unlike M-Machine, CHERI has a stated design goal of source-code compatibility (so existing software benefits when recompiled) and binary compatibility (so existing compiled code continues to work), enabling a transition path from a flat memory model to a pure-capability system.
+In the quest to address the array of memory-safety problems in C code [41], there is a long history of memoryprotection research adding bounds checking to C programs.
+The CHERI [50], HardBound [17], and SoftBound [32] research systems add fine-grained memory protection to C. Intel's Memory Protection Extensions [22] provide an example of a commercial hardware implementation of bounds checking - albeit with limited value in many environments due to its fail-open policy.
+The Address Sanitizer framework [38] aims primarily at temporal safety, but provides some protection for dynamic memory allocations, although with significant performance overhead.
+Annotation- and proof-driven systems such as CCured [11, 33], Deputy [10], and Checked C [42] attempt to prevent API misuse (which often results in buffer overflows), prove buffer use correct, and insert checks where such proofs prove intractable.
+Much of this work was inspired by Cyclone's [23] safer (but incompatible) dialect of C. CHERI draws from ideas proposed in the M-Machine [7], particularly object-granularity capabilities protected by in-memory tags (and earlier by PSOS [34]).
+Unlike M-Machine, CHERI has a stated design goal of source-code and binary compatibility, enabling a transition path from a flat memory model to a pure-capability system.
 Applications of memory-safety technologies have typically focused on either userspace or kernels, with the majority targeting userspace applications.
-Notable exceptions are Mondrix [53] (applying Mondriaan to Linux), Safe TinyOS [13] (applying Deputy to TinyOS), and KernelAddressSanitizer[15].
+Notable exceptions are Mondrix [49] (applying Mondriaan to Linux), Safe TinyOS [12] (applying Deputy to TinyOS), and KernelAddressSanitizer[14].

 Our use of CHERI capabilities as pointers treats all pointers much as WILD pointers in CCured, similar to the treatment in HardBound.
 Like HardBound, our tags prevent arbitrary overflows from altering pointers.
-Our approach of increasing the pointer size in-place requires recompilation, but avoids involving the overhead of additional pages beyond those required for tags and the need for transactional memory in HardBound.
+Our approach of increasing the pointer size in-place requires recompilation, but avoids involving the overhead to additional pages beyond those required for tags and the need for transactional memory in HardBound.
 CheriABI uses CHERI to enforce memory bounds along with stronger protections including integrity, provenance validity, and monotonic access on all pointers in userspace.
 Memory allocated by the kernel is bounded when returned rather than relying on the runtime to place bounds.
 In addition to bounding explicit pointers in C source code, we bound implicit pointers including those used for runtime linking.
 Additionally, CheriABI brings this memory safety into the kernel, requiring the kernel to honor the same protections when accessing userspace.
 This begins to bridge the memory-safety gap between the kernel and userspace.

-Some mitigations aim to limit attacker's ability to jump to arbitrary code locations to limit the impact of attacks such as return-oriented programming[7].
-They include Control-Flow Integrity (CFI) [3], Code-Pointer Integrity (CPI) [28], and Cryptographic Control-Flow Integrity (CCFI) [31] CheriABI limits vectors for such attacks, but does not explicitly model control-flow graphs as in CFI.
+Some mitigations aim to limit attacker's ability to jump to arbitrary code locations to limit the impact of attacks such as return-oriented programming [6].
+They include Control-Flow Integrity (CFI) [3], Code-Pointer Integrity (CPI) [25], and Cryptographic Control-Flow Integrity (CCFI) [28] CheriABI limits vectors for such attacks, but does not explicitly model control-flow graphs as in CFI.

-Other work on hardware stack protection includes Roessler et al. [39], which utilizes configurable tagged-memory policies similar to Pump [19].
+Other work on hardware stack protection includes Roessler et al. [36], which utilizes configurable tagged-memory policies similar to Pump [18].
 Both are capable of implementing pointer-oriented protection, but have not been applied to complete software stacks.